Storage Service

 });

 Storage Service should expose two methods: get and set.
-These methods are used by VWO whenever there is a need to read or write from the storage service.
+These methods are used by VWO whenever there is a need to read from or write to the storage service.

 Method NameParamsDescriptionReturns